laurisvan/request-promise-lite/README.md

       json: false,      // JSON shortcut for req headers & response parsing
       agent: false,     // The HTTP agent for subsequent calls
-      resolveWithFullResponse: false, // Resolve with the response, not the body };
+      resolveWithFullResponse: false, // Resolve with the response, not the body
+      verbose: false,   // Whether or not run the requests in verbose mode };

 ## Features